Aeronautics Domain

 Call for Papers

-Abstract Submissions are now open
+Abstract Submissions are closed

 Abstract Submission Deadline: 19 January 2025

-Final Manuscript Deadline: 15 February 2025
+Final Manuscript Deadline: 15 February 2025 Extended to 19 February 2025

 You must be attending a college/university in Region I to participate in the Region I Student Conference.
 Students can petition to present at a conference outside their university’s region by emailing studentprogram@aiaa.org.